 In figure 3, curve with higher force values belong to the higher feederate, thus increase in federate shifts force graph upwards.

-From figures 2 and 3 it can be observed that maximum variation is in the normal/radial direction, while in other two directions amount of variation is similar, although magnitude of axial force is much more than that of feed /tangential force.
+From figures 2 and 3 it can be observed that maximum variation is in the normal/radial direction, while in other two directions amount of variation is similar.
+The magnitude of axial force was found to be much more than that of feed /tangential force.

 NEURAL NETWORK ARCHITECTURE